ste316/DEV_calculateWalletValue/README.md

             #### CoinGecko is slower and a bit more complicated to use, but you don't have to create any account or fill your information anywhere, yet more privacy.
             #### Both solutions are supported, make your choice.
             in case you choose CoinMarketCap, make sure to fill the api key in <i>CMC_key</i> field
+    * After the first start-up all necessary files will be downloaded or writed

 2. ## Usage:
     * ### Preliminary step:
         * `cd <folderOfProject>`